unboxedtype/light/README.md

 however, its availability for smart-contracts is regulated by the network capability CapStContNewFormat.

 Currently, Venom Dev-net has this cap turned off, so there are two options left:
-1. Run actors locally (not that fun)
+1. Run actors locally using ```tvm_linker test``` (not that fun, but still a viable option)
-2. Run actors in FLD network: the FLD administrator kindly enabled this capability specifically for Light programmers.
+2. Run actors in FLD network: the FLD network administrator kindly enabled this capability specifically for Light programmers.